LHCbDev/lhcbpr2all/docs/operation/NightlyBuildsOperation.rst

 8. Restore the original web page configuration (see step 4)
 9. Replicate once more from the backup instance to the main one (see step 7)

-*Note*: The replication an the view caching may take a lot of time, unless the are performed regularly (less data to copy/cache).
+*Note*: The replication and the view caching may take a lot of time, unless the are performed regularly (less data to copy/cache).

 .. _Jenkins: http://jenkins-ci.org/
 .. _CouchDB: http://couchdb.apache.org/